fuckyoudoteth/fuckyoudoteth/writing/whitepaper.md

 Whenever an auction participant is outbid with a higher amount, the participant is able to retrieve 99% of their losing bid through a `withdraw` call.
 The 1% remaining is added to the beneficiary fund.

+#### Donations

+When making a bid, an auction participant can include an optional donation address.
+If the participant wins the bid, the donation address is included.
+The donation address can be used by others to easily donate ETH or any other token.

+## Coin Contract

+The FuckYouCoin(FUC) contract handles ERC20 coin functions, accrual and dispersal of dividends, and the management of the ICO process.

+#### Dispersing Auction Funds

+The `disperseFunds` function must be called to disperse any funds accrued and not yet dispersed.
+Once dispersed, any token holder may call `withdrawDividends` to deposit their ETH dividends into their account.

+#### ICO

+Once the ICO begins, participants can call the `create` function, along with an ETH amount, to create and receive FUCs at a rate defined by `tokensPerEther`.
+FUC balances are frozen and cannot be traded until the ICO is completed.

+## Web and Desktop Clients

+We recommend using Mist, Parity, or Metamask for connecting to FuckYouDotEth.